saucelabs/sauce-docs/docs/testrunner-toolkit/configuration.md

 The concurrency setting has no effect when the test environment is `--test-env docker` and only works when running tests in the Sauce cloud via `--test-env sauce`.
 The maximum concurrency that you can use is limited by your account settings.

-## Set different screen resolution
+## Set different screen resolutions
 If you wish to execute tests on different screen resolutions while using Testrunner Toolkit, add the `screenResolution` parameter to your `.sauce/config.yml`:

 ### Example